 It may seem hard to beat a school vacation spent summiting one of the world’s most famous peaks, but for not Ashley LaLonde.
 The Harvard sophomore, who climbed Tanzania’s Mount Kilimanjaro two years ago, competed with a mountain of talent during last summer’s break from classes.

 LaLonde has appeared in two Harvard-Radcliffe Dramatic Club productions, an A.R.T.
 Institute show, and last spring’s tango-infused “Arrabal” at the A.R.T.
-She was asked to play the show’s newscaster by the director, who remembered her from a callback in New York for “Summer: The Donna Summer Musical.”
+She was asked to play the show’s newscaster by the director, who remembered her from a callback in a Broadway show.

 Traditional chorus lines were nowhere to be found in “Burn All Night,” a show by actor-turned-playwright Andy Mientus.
 Much of the action unfolded at a 20-something hangout, a pulsing nightclub complete with an edgy, synth-pop sound courtesy of the Brooklyn-based band Teen Commandments.
 Though the show featured a young cast, its message about how to live and love in a world of challenges and uncertainty could resonate with audiences of any age.

 “It’s a show about a group of young people in a chaotic world that feels like it’s about to end, which is not far from our current reality,” said LaLonde, who played Kayla, one of the young millennials in the ensemble.
 “We are in a chaotic world.
 There are lots of problems.
 We sometimes choose to ignore them; sometimes we don’t.
 The show, which had some seating on the edges but also had much of the audience on the floor with the swirling cast, wasn’t a “fantasy world,” LaLonde said.
 “It’s the grungy truth.”